IBM-Bluemix-Docs/ComposeForElasticsearch/connecting-external.md

 			}
 ```

-After setting up the connection and creating the `client`, you can call its `ClusterHealth` method to set up a request for the cluster health.
-Invoking the `Do` method on the result of that executes that request.
+After you set up the connection and creating the `client`, you can call its `ClusterHealth` method to set up a request for the cluster health.
+Invoking the `Do` method on the result of that executes the request.
 The method returns a `Health` struct and prints the results into your terminal.

 ```go
 // create a variable that stores the result